ECF/Py4j-RemoteServicesProvider/README.md

 The **py4j://127.0.0.1:25333/java** as the value for **ecf.endpoint.id** property indicates that a listener has been opened on 127.0.0.1 (localhost) using port 25333 and waiting for connections from clients.

-The example [python client program](examples/org.eclipse.ecf.examples.hello.pythonclient/src/run.py) can then be run by first installing the osgiservicebridge
+To run the example [python client program](examples/org.eclipse.ecf.examples.hello.pythonclient/src/run.py) it's necessary to first install the osgiservicebridge (part of this codebase)

 <pre>
   pip install osgiservicebridge
 </pre>

-Then the python hello service client can be run by going to the [examples/org.eclipse.ecf.examples.hello.pythonclient/src](examples/org.eclipse.ecf.examples.hello.pythonclient/src) directory and running the pythonclient program.
+The python hello service client can be run by going to the [examples/org.eclipse.ecf.examples.hello.pythonclient/src](examples/org.eclipse.ecf.examples.hello.pythonclient/src) directory and running the pythonclient program.

 <pre>
   python run.py